BeauEM/BeauEM/README.md

 ## Hi, I'm Beau 👋

 I'm an aspiring SWE.
-I started my journey into coding in November of 2023.
+I started my journey into coding in May of 2024.
 After nearly 10 years working in SEO & online marketing, I knew that path was no longer for me.
 So I took a Javascript course on FCC, and I immediately knew that this is what I was meant to do.

 So far in my learning, I've discovered a love for frontend frameworks like React and NextJS, while also deep-diving into the backend with Node, Express and PostgreSQL.
 I am profiecient in Javascript